vsoch/gridtest/docs/_docs/getting-started/metrics.md

 ### Running with a Decorator

-So let's first try running with a simple decorator.
-You'll notice that the objectives is printed in a second table to the screen!
+So let's first try running with a simple metric to record time.
+You'll notice that the metrics is printed in a second table to the screen!

 ```bash